Tishleric/Para-Phrase-Generator-for-TG/memory-bank/progress.md

 - ✅ Photo processing not fully implemented - Resolved by implementing proper photo processing using Telegram file IDs
 - ✅ Twitter link detection issues - Resolved by enhancing regex patterns for better detection
 - ✅ Image processing issues in staging environment - Resolved by updating the Photo Agent to use GPT-4o
+- ✅ Confusing comments in code - Resolved by updating documentation and clarifying implementation details
+- ✅ Web search tool implementation - Resolved by using OpenAI's built-in capability
+- ✅ Inconsistent error handling - Resolved by improving error handling throughout the codebase

 ## Next Development Priorities